-1200 Chestnut Street General Partner, Inc. ("1200 Chestnut GP"), Pennsylvania corporation, is the sole general partner in 1200 Chestnut Street I, Limited Partnership ("1200 Chestnut LP").
+1200 Chestnut Street GP, Inc. ("1200 Chestnut GP"), a Pennsylvania corporation, is the sole general partner in 1200 Chestnut Street I, LP (the "Partnership").
 1200 Chestnut GP is a wholly owned subsidiary of the University.
 The officers of 1200 Chestnut GP are also the officers and senior leadership of the University.
-As part of the historic tax credit transactions, a separate, for-profit, single purpose entity was established to own the 1200-1202 Chestnut Street property with 1200 Chestnut GP holding a 1% interest.
+1200 Chestnut GP was formed as a for-profit single purpose entity to act as the general partner of the Partnership in connection with the historic rehabilitation of the 1200-1202 Chestnut Street property in a manner intended to qualify for the historic rehabilitation tax credit described in Section 47 of the Internal Revenue Code of 1986, as amended.
 1200 Chestnut GP follows a calendar based fiscal year.
+The University will be moving forward with the dissolution of 1200 Chestnut GP.